 Appropriate provisions for validation of records

-A Waiver and Assumption of Risk clause in the event application, to be acknowledged and signed by each participant.
+A Waiver and Assumption of Risk clause in the event application MUST be acknowledged and signed by each participant.

 General Liability Insurance Coverage.
 A USATF sanction provides $2,000,000 in general liability insurance coverage.
 The insurance becomes effective when the sanction is approved and includes most pre-race and post-race activity.
 The policy covers the event organizer, sponsors, participants, volunteers, facilities, and the community in which the event takes place.
 The approved copy of the sanction form serves as proof of insurance.